Goodbye 886 - Taiwan Military Dependents' Village Cultural Park

 Goodbye 886 - Taiwan Military Dependents' Village Cultural Park Travel Information

-Remarks:*Due to the wooden floors in the exhibition halls of this park, visitors are required to take off their shoes when entering.* Various types of mechanical vehicles and rollerblades (except for mobility aids) are prohibited from entering the exhibition area.* Eating and drinking are not allowed in the exhibition halls except in designated rest areas.* Pets of any kind are not allowed in the park except for guide dogs.*
+Remarks:*Due to the wooden floors in each exhibition hall, please remove your shoes before entering. *The use of all types of mechanical vehicles and roller (skateboards) is prohibited in the exhibition area (except for mobility assistive devices). *Eating and drinking are prohibited in the exhibition area except in designated rest areas. *No pets are allowed in the park except for guide dogs.*

 Recommended Hotel Bookings